openvinotoolkit/openvino/docs/OV_Runtime_UG/ShapeInference.md

 * transform model during Model Optimizer conversion on the back phase.
 See the [Model Optimizer extension](../MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md).
 * transform OpenVINO Model during the runtime.
 See the [OpenVINO Runtime Transformations](../Extensibility_UG/ov_transformations.md).
-* modify the original model with the help of original framework
+* modify the original model with the help of original framework.

 ### Extensibility
 OpenVINO provides a special mechanism that allows adding support of shape inference for custom operations.
 This mechanism is described in the [Extensibility documentation](../Extensibility_UG/Intro.md)